MaterializeInc/terraform-provider-materialize/docs/resources/connection_kafka.md

 page_title: "materialize_connection_kafka Resource - terraform-provider-materialize"
 subcategory: ""
 description: |-
-  The connection resource allows you to manage connections in Materialize.
+  A Kafka connection establishes a link to a Kafka cluster.
 ---

 # materialize_connection_kafka (Resource)

-The connection resource allows you to manage connections in Materialize.
+A Kafka connection establishes a link to a Kafka cluster.

 ## Example Usage